candysan7/valorant-customs-stats/README.md

 | `maps.csv`                         | Map playtime                                                                   |
 | `winrate-over-time.csv`            | Individual win-rate in two-week blocks, starting on October 3rd, 2022          |
 | `cumulative-winrate-over-time.csv` | Cumuluative individual win-rate every two weeks, starting on October 3rd, 2022 |

+### Why Power BI over Tableau?
+- Tableau was not able to display string and integer values on the same table
+- Power BI also allows for *free* desktop version